-Dr. Cao had learnt that many prestige engineering schools, such as Purdue, CWRU and Penn State, even brought Lego Robots into college curriculum.
+We had learnt that many prestige engineering schools, such as Purdue, CWRU and Penn State, even brought Lego Robots into college curriculum.
 However, at that time, there is no any schools in WV had used Lego Robots neither for college curriculum nor for k-12 off curriculum activities.

-With the help from Prof. Tom Minnich, who was the department chair at that time, Dr. Cao decided to bring the Lego Robots in his class and assigned a group of students using it as a project for microprocessor class in fall 2000.
-The project was a great success, all the students and Dr. Cao believed that Lego Robots was a powerful mechanism for promoting MSET for k-12 kids.
-And students, Prof. Minnich and Dr. Cao were confident they could move on to deliver this interesting and creative learning tool to k-12 kids using a competition format.
+Motivated by the prospective future we decided to bring the Lego Robots in the class and assigned a group of students using it as a project for microprocessor class in fall 2000.
+The project was a great success, which proved that Lego Robots was a powerful mechanism for promoting MSET for k-12 kids.
+And all of us were confident that we could move on to deliver this interesting and creative learning tool to k-12 kids using a competition format.

-Form his NASA colleagues, Dr. Cao found out that Lego Robots Competition had been adopted by many agents from other states.
+Through NASA colleagues, we found out that Lego Robots Competition had been adopted by many agents from other states.
 For example, since 1999, NJCate had used NFS funding to conduct the Lego Robots Competition in NJ area.
-Dr. Wei Cao was heard that NJCate was preparing to recruit several schools around US to join the NFS project to further promotion.
-However, when Dr. Cao approached the organization committee in NJCate, he was told that the recruit was already completed in year 2000, which had picked up several schools as partners around US.
+It was heard that NJCate was preparing to recruit several schools around US to join the NFS project to further promotion.
+However, when approaching the organization committee in NJCate, we were told that the recruit was already completed in year 2000, which had picked up several schools as partners around US.

-Dr. Cao was very disappointed at the beginning However, after expressing the strong needs from WV kids and his enthusiasms to learn how to organize the competition with first hands experience; the organization committee invited Dr. Cao to join their competition in 2002 summer as a group co-advisor to work with a high school group.
+It was very disappointed at the beginning However, after expressing the strong needs from WV kids and our enthusiasms to learn how to organize the competition with first hands experience; the organization committee invited Dr. Cao to join their competition in 2002 summer as a group co-advisor to work with a high school group.
 During the four-day event, Dr. Cao worked with high school administrators, teachers and students together and went through all the details from all the aspects of competition.
 That really was a great turning point to get competition started.